-So it’s not surprising to see that so many investors are looking to try their hand at investing in energy stocks.
+So it’s not surprising to see that so many investors are looking to try their hand at investing in energy.

-5 Best Energy Stocks to Buy in 2020
+6 Best Energy Stocks to Buy

 1. Exxon Mobil Corporation (NYSE: XOM)

-Although Exxon Mobil’s stock is down, many believe the company will make a run for the top in the long run thanks to its diverse clean energy portfolio.
+Moreover, many believe the company will make a run for the top in the long run thanks to its diverse renewable energy portfolio.

 2. FuelCell Energy, Inc. (NASDAQ: FCEL)

 FuelCell Energy is a key beneficiary of these investments.
-It started a collaboration with Exxon Mobil several years ago, which is clearly going well.
+It started a collaboration with Exxon several years ago, which is clearly going well.
 The collaboration has already contributed tens of millions of dollars to FuelCell’s balance sheet and will continue to do so in the future.

-In December of 2019, FuelCell Energy announced that it expanded its relationship with Exxon Mobil with regard to the development and use of next-generation carbon capture technology.
+In December of 2019, FuelCell Energy announced that it expanded its relationship with Exxon with regard to the development and use of next-generation carbon capture technology.
 As a result, FuelCell now has access to an additional $60 million in revenue over the course of two years.

 3. Chevron Corporate (NYSE: CVX)

 Chevron is another household name in the energy industry, holding a position as one of the largest gas companies in the United States.
-Best known for its massive chain of gas stations, the company is among the top in the energy space, ranking with the likes of Exxon.
+Best known for its massive chain of gas stations, the company is among the top in the energy sector, ranking with the likes of Exxon.
 The company has deep roots in the production of crude oil, liquid natural gas (LNG), and refined fuels.

 - Geothermal.
 Finally, Chevron entered into a joint venture involving a 49-megawatt geothermal facility in California.
 The facility produces enough energy to power about 40,000 homes.